karlvidar/jsearch/README.md

 ## 🔍 Overview

-JSearch is an automated reconnaissance tool designed for bug bounty hunters and penetration testers.
+jsearch is an automated reconnaissance tool designed for bug bounty hunters and penetration testers.
 It combines multiple powerful tools to perform comprehensive subdomain discovery, live domain verification, JavaScript file extraction, and secret analysis in a streamlined workflow.

 ## ✨ Features